rishivgt/rishivgt/README.md

 ## Hi there 👋,
 I'm Rishiv Tadiparthi.
 My intended major is Information Technology/Cybersecurity.
-I'm currently working on a career plan project where I would describe what my career entails and an informational interview project where I would interview a person in my major to learn more about opportunities in my major.
+🔭 I'm currently working on a career plan project where I would describe what my career entails.
+🎤An Informational interview project where I would interview a person in my major to learn more about opportunities in my major.
-I'm currently learning how to use GitHub and Linux.
+🌱I'm currently learning how to use GitHub and Linux.
-I'm looking to collaborate on team projects.
+👯I'm looking to collaborate on team projects.
-I'm looking for help with finding a part time job.
+🤔I'm looking for help with finding a part time job.
-Ask me about how to do algebra.
+💬Ask me about how to do algebra.
-How to reach me: by email:tadiparthi.7@wright.edu or by phone:(513)-857-8161
+📫How to reach me: by email:tadiparthi.7@wright.edu
+📞 By phone:(513)-857-8161
-Pronouns: He/Him
+😄Pronouns: He/Him
-Fun Fact: I am detail-oriented.
+⚡Fun Fact: I am detail-oriented.